 - When the surface starts to roil, there should be glossy black/brown foam moving across the surface.
 When it bubbles up near the rim of the cezve, lift it a few inches off the heat and turn the heat down to low.
-Replace on the heat until it froths up to almost the rim again, and lift again.
+Place on the heat until it froths up to almost the rim again, and lift off the heat.
 Replace a third time, and this time, remove completely from heat when the foam reaches the rim.
-Some people insist that this threefold action damages the coffee, but I have found it to be beneficial to the final cup, which I think has the effect of maintaining proper brew temp for longer in the cezve.
+Some people insist that this threefold action damages the coffee, but I have found it to be beneficial to the final cup; which I think has the effect of maintaining proper brew temp for longer in the cezve.

 - Once the coffee is poured into the cups, let it sit for between 90 and 120 seconds to cool a bit and to let the grounds settle.